-To battle the rampant and horrendous practice of “Dancing” Bear, Wildlife SOS with its mission to conserve and rehabilitate the Sloth Bears in captivity saw the absolute need to instigate a Rescue Centre for the Sloth Bears and also ensure rehabilitation for the “Kalandars”, a community that practiced Bear Dancing in South India.
-With this focused thought the Bannerghatta Bear Rescue Centre was born through its agreement with Karnataka Forest Department and Zoo Authority of Karnataka which was signed on 28th of November 2005.
+To battle the rampant and brutal practice of ‘dancing’ bears, Wildlife SOS with its mission to conserve and rehabilitate the Sloth bears in captivity saw the absolute need to develop a rescue centre for the bears.
+We also aimed to ensure rehabilitation for the Kalandars, a community that practised the tradition of bear-dancing in South India.
+With this focused thought, the Bannerghatta Bear Rescue Centre (BBRC) was born through an agreement with the Karnataka Forest Department and Zoo Authority of Karnataka, which was signed on November 28, 2005.

-The Wildlife SOS Bear Rescue Project and Kalandar Rehabilitation Programme is supported by international partners- International Animal Rescue, Free the Bears- Australia, One Voice Association- France and Humane Society International- Australia.
+The Wildlife SOS Bear Rescue Project and Kalandar Rehabilitation Programme are supported by international partners such as International Animal Rescue- UK, One Voice Association- France and Humane Society International- Australia.

 |Bannerghatta Bear Rescue Centre, Bannerghatta Biological Park, Bangalore – 560083|